nobodyisnobody/write-ups/Tamil.CTF.2021/pwn/Stress.Rope/README.md

 ok know that we have open the filename for the flag, we are going to put a sigrop frame on stack for the last step.

-We don't know the fd number returned by openfileat, but as only stdin, stdout, stderr, a socket should be open remotely..it's probably a small numer, 4, 5 or 6 ....we can guess it quickly..
+We don't know the fd number returned by openfileat, but as only stdin, stdout, stderr, a socket should be open remotely..it's probably a small number, 4, 5 or 6 ....we can guess it quickly..

 the frame we prepared looks like this